This year’s posts

 - Guess which woman in this photo is having a heart attack

 - How not to be an audience troll

 - No blockages: living with non-obstructive heart disease

 - 1 in 5 have this genetic risk factor for heart disease – but don’t know it

 ♥ ♥ ♥

 Thank you for visiting Heart Sisters!
-Here’s how this site’s traffic has grown, from 27,000 views in 2009 to over 930,000 views in 2014.
+Here’s how this site’s annual traffic has grown, from 27,000 views in 2009 to over 3.6 million views in 2015.

 While you’re here, why not read the fascinating Heart Sisters disclaimer page?